thevirtuoso1973/thevirtuoso1973.github.io/index.md

 # Learning Goals - Topics to become proficient at:
 - **Cybersecurity** - begin with networking protocols/web servers, try edX course
 - **Encryption/Cryptography** - explore hashing types and cryptography
-- **Data Science** - data scientists seem to be considered the best job in CompSci, doesn't seem quite as interesting though unfortunately.
+- **Data Science** - data scientists _seem_ to be considered the best job in CompSci, doesn't seem quite as interesting as the other jobs though unfortunately.
 - **Financial Cybersystems** - another good field of CompSci; FinTech: blockchain, data mining, lots of good technology involved.

 _Note to self: don't try learning everything at once._